pholser/junit-quickcheck/src/site/markdown/usage/shrinking.md

 # Shrinking

 Version 0.6 of junit-quickcheck introduces one of the most compelling features of a proper QuickCheck: _shrinking_.
-When a property is disproved for a given set of values, junit-quickcheck will attempt to find "smaller" sets of values that also disprove the property, and will report the smallest such set, leading to an easier bug investigation for the developer.
+When junit-quickcheck disproves a property for a given set of values, it will attempt to find "smaller" sets of values that also disprove the property, and will report the smallest such set, leading to an easier bug investigation for the developer.

 For example, imagine the following disprovable property, without shrinking: